php-http/documentation/httplug/exceptions.rst

 ================================== ============================= ===================

 .. note::
-    By default clients will always return a PSR-7 response instead of throwing a HttpException.
-Configure your client or use the :doc:`/plugins/error` to make sure the HttpException is thrown.
+    By default clients will always return a PSR-7 response instead of throwing a ``HttpException``.
+Write your application to check the response status or use the :doc:`/plugins/error` to make sure the ``HttpException`` is thrown.

 .. note::